 What does the landscape of public science communication look like across Europe today?
 What are the pathologies and opportunities of public engagement with research, and what dynamics are shaping how laypeople access and use scientific knowledge?

 These questions have been driving recent QUEST research.
 Within the project, Work Package 1 has sought to describe the landscape of European science communication today.
 This has resulted in a soon-to-be published report, European Science Communication Today, which assesses the landscape of science communication research, science journalism, science on social media, and science in museums.
-(Once approved, the report will be published on our Outputs page.)
+Update: the full report is available here.

 One key finding has been that this is a landscape in transition.
 Science in social media is on the rise; science journalism is undergoing seismic structural shifts relating to the demise of print media and new funding pressures; and science museums are responding to criticism regarding the lack of diversity of their audiences.
 It is currently unclear where these domains of science communication practice will end up, and whether they will settle and stabilise over the coming years.